 Subscribe to our newsletter

-Primary and Community Care: Providing sustainable and integrated care with a focus on hard to reach and marginalised groups
+Primary and Community Health Services: Providing sustainable and integrated care with a focus on hard to reach and marginalised groups

 This means that now, more than ever, there is a need for co-produced multi-professional innovations and remote approaches to place-based health care provision for local populations.
-The Primary and Community Care (PCC) team encourages the users and deliverers of health care services to work together from the ground up to create and implement new services, that fit local need, encourage holistic person-centred care and which involve the use of community to foster enablement, build resilience and a improve wellbeing.
-The PCC landscape in the UK is extremely challenged, however, with very high numbers of practice closures particularly in the KSS region, making it much harder to evaluate innovations.
+The Primary and Community Health Services team encourages the users and deliverers of health care services to work together from the ground up to create and implement new services, that fit local need, encourage holistic person-centred care and which involve the use of community to foster enablement, build resilience and a improve wellbeing.
+The Primary and Community Health Services landscape in the UK is extremely challenged, however, with very high numbers of practice closures particularly in the KSS region, making it much harder to evaluate innovations.

 Finally, there is a need for more contextualised understanding of the best ways to support patients and their carers/families in our local area.
 Evidence is therefore needed on what constitutes appropriate care packages and how these should be delivered for our population.
 Research is required to understand these needs and the inter-relationships between different services both in the community, hospital and social care.